Withdrawals

 The withdrawal statement form is available HERE.

 Please note that if you intend to resubmit the manuscript, it is advisable to address necessary corrections during the initial verification or peer-review process rather than withdrawing the submission.
-A withdrawn and resubmitted manuscript is assessed as an entirely new submission – the previous (withdrawn) submission is not taken into consideration; in consequence, it prolongs the whole assessment process.
+A withdrawn and resubmitted manuscript is assessed as an entirely new submission – the previous (withdrawn) submission is not considered; consequently, it prolongs the whole assessment process.

 Withdrawals initiated by the editorial office